cecileung1208/Hawaii-Climate-Analysis/README.md

 * Convert information to datetime format to retrieve all the dates from 1 year ago
 * Perform SQL query to filter for all the dates and precipitation in the past year
 * Create Dataframe to store all the information
-* Using the information dataframe, create a line graph using Matplotlib
+* Using the information from the dataframe, create a line graph using Matplotlib

 **Summary Table - Total number of Observations for each Station**
 * Perform SQL query that displays the station id, station name, and number of observations for each station